gracening/sprint-reviewer/README.md

 # RetroList

-A web app for sprint retrospectives with a friendly UI.
+A web app for sprint retrospectives with a friendly UI made with AngularJS and Ruby on Rails.